 The Bible verses in chapter thirteen of the first letter of Paul to the Corinthians are, collectively, one of the most famous verses about love and one of the most famous passages in the Bible.
 The verses provide a description of what love is and what love is not.
 They lift the definition of love from the human level to the sublime, making love as the highest goal in life since it gives life eternal.

-In chapter 13, we find that superior ability to communicate and use various languages do not amount to anything if it is not seasoned with love.
+In chapter 13, we find that superior ability to communicate and use various languages do not amount to anything if they are not seasoned with love.
 Without love, these skills only make a lot of confusing noises that can build multiple towers of Babel.
-Love, then, must be an essential part of communications if communications is to serve God and humanity.
+Love, then, must be an essential part of communications if communications are to serve God and humanity.
 We also find in chapter 13 that faith without love is valueless.
 To put in another way, love gives value to faith.
 Faith becomes a virtue when it is intended to show love for God and to manifest – in no uncertain terms – one’s concern for the well-being of another person.
 Faith with love builds trust, and trust connects humans to God and binds human relationships.

 Love is also an essential ingredient of the ability to prophesy, the gift of revelation and superior knowledge.
 Prophecy is used in the service of God and people and that is prophecy with love.
 We prophesy to tell what is good or bad for the people.
 We prophesy not to condemn them but to warn them of the consequences of their evil actions and to show them that there are real solutions to the problems confronting them.
 Prophecy without love amounts to intimidation, bullying and corruption and it produces in the person an uncontrollable desire to lie over and over again to cover up the crimes and evil deeds that he or she had done.